Caneda/Caneda/README.md

 Compilers and Options
 =====================

-Some systems require unusual options for compilation or linking that `cmake' does not know about.
-Run `./cmake --help' for details on some of the pertinent environment variables.
+Some systems require unusual options for compilation or linking that _cmake_ does not know about.
+Run `./cmake --help` for details on some of the pertinent environment variables.

-You can give `cmake' initial values for configuration parameters by setting variables in the command line or in the environment.
+You can give _cmake_ initial values for configuration parameters by setting variables in the command line or in the environment.
 Here is an example:

-  $ ./cmake CC=c89 CFLAGS=-O2 LIBS=-lposix
+`$ ./cmake CC=c89 CFLAGS=-O2 LIBS=-lposix`

 Installation Directory
 ======================

-By default, `make install' will install the package's files in `/usr/local/bin', `/usr/local/man', etc.  You can specify an installation prefix other than `/usr/local' by giving `cmake' the option `--prefix=PATH'.
+By default, `make install` will install the package's files in `/usr/local/bin`, `/usr/local/man`, etc.  You can specify an installation prefix other than `/usr/local` by giving `cmake` the option `--prefix=PATH`.

 You can specify separate installation prefixes for architecture-specific files and architecture-independent files.
-If you give `cmake' the option `--exec-prefix=PATH', the package will use PATH as the prefix for installing programs and libraries.
+If you give `cmake` the option `--exec-prefix=PATH`, the package will use _PATH_ as the prefix for installing programs and libraries.
 Documentation and other data files will still use the regular prefix.

-In addition, if you use an unusual directory layout you can give options like `--bindir=PATH' to specify different values for particular kinds of files.
+In addition, if you use an unusual directory layout you can give options like `--bindir=PATH` to specify different values for particular kinds of files.

 Doxygen Documentation